Snowdonia National Park

 Few things are more emblematic of the British culture than a visit to a good pub.
-There are a few to choose from in Llanberis, and a good bet is local rustic pub and kitchen ‘The Heights’.
-A popular haunt for hikers, locals, and visitors alike, The Heights offers a good selection of local ales and whiskies, and a great menu for a casual bite to eat.
+There are a few to choose from in Llanberis, and a good bet is the local rustic pub and kitchen ‘The Heights’.
+A popular haunt for hikers, locals, and visitors alike, The Heights offers a good selection of local ales and whiskies and a great menu for a casual bite.

 Opened in 2003 by Chef-patron Angela Dwyer, the Peak Restaurant is perfect for a slightly more indulgent dining experience.
 Offering a modern but casual menu, Chef Dwyer has put her years of culinary experience to good use in crafting a selection of culinary options that will delight foodie travellers.

 With a relaxing and welcoming atmosphere, the Peak Restaurant is a talking point of the food scene in the local area, having appeared on Marco Pierre White’s Kitchen Wars, and its menu is made using local, fresh, seasonal produce.

 Chef Dwyer spent time as a chef at the London members-only Groucho Club, where, among others, she cooked for Madonna and Queen.
 She also catered Nigella Lawson’s first wedding, so patrons at the Peak can rest easy knowing they’re in safe hands!

 It might be a bit of a throwaway, but seeing as we’re the Roaming Spices, it seems only fitting to mention Spice of Llanberis.
 This restaurant is just the ticket if you fancy a classic Indian meal, whether in-house or as a takeaway – it might not feature the glamour of a Michelin-starred dining room, but that doesn’t make it any less enjoyable!

 We dropped in for a meal the evening before climbing Mount Snowdon, and we had a splendid meal.
 The atmosphere was also buzzing!